mbenzekri/formulizer/README.md

 ## TODO LIST

+- Enums not fully working (fix all the examples)
 - reference to data example not working
 - ISSUE: in the documentation click chapter "'format' keyword" then "Basic fields" the field geolocation from previous form stay displayed in second form